johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Actual Result: *Works as intended*

+(The piano can be viewed in the images above)

 #### User story 11:

 **As a user, i would like to be able to play the notes on the computer keyboard**